📢 Latest Update: UGC Discontinues CARE Journal Listing: New Guidelines for Selecting Peer-Reviewed Journals View Now

 About the Journal

-Recent Trends in Sports The Recent Trends in Sports: is a peer-reviewed open-access journal launched in 2024 that focuses to explore and discuss the recent trends in sports.
+Recent Trends in Sports is a peer-reviewed open-access journal launched in 2024 that focuses to explore and discuss the recent trends in sports.
 This includes analyzing the latest advancements in technology, changes in rules and regulations, emerging sports, and the impact of current events on sports.
 The discussion will delve into the most recent developments in sports, both on and off the field, that have transformed the industry in recent years.

 The scope of this Journal also includes the emergence of new sports and the increasing popularity of existing ones, such as the rise of mixed martial arts (MMA) and the growing interest in women’s sports.